Texas Municipal Retirement System

 TMRS, an agency created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the TMRS Act), is an agent multiple-employer retirement system for municipal employees in the State of Texas.
 The TMRS Act places the general administration and management of the System with a six-member Board of Trustees.
 Although the Governor, with the advice and consent of the Senate, appoints the Board, TMRS is not fiscally dependent on the State of Texas.

 TMRS’s defined benefit pension plan is a tax-qualified plan under Section 401(a) of the Internal Revenue Code.
-TMRS issues a publicly available comprehensive annual financial report (CAFR).
+TMRS issues a publicly available annual comprehensive financial report (ACFR).

 TMRS provides retirement, disability and death benefits.
 Benefit provisions are adopted by the governing body of the city, within the options available in the state statutes governing TMRS.